Eastern Bluebird with Nesting Material Dreamstime Click pic to enlarge |

 Interesting Facts | ||

-#1: | Alabama’s state bird is the Northern Flicker, also called the “Yellowhammer”. (pictured on right) |
+#1: | Alabama’s state bird is the Northern Flicker, also called the “Yellowhammer”. | |

 #2: | There are nearly 20,000 species of birds in the world! | |

-#3: | Typically, male birds are the ones that sing.
-They use songs to attract mates and announce their territory. | |
+They use songs to attract mates and announce their territory. |

 #4: | The songs of many bird species are very complex and can contain dozens of notes per second.
-Songbirds may take as many as 30 mini breaths per second to keep up the tune. | |

-#5: | Songbirds of the same species in different regions may have slightly different songs.
-This is very similar to how humans that speak the same language have accents based on which region they are from.
-Furthermore, individual songbirds of the same species in the same region have slight differences in their songs.
-This allows a bird to recognize familiar songs of its neighbors versus strangers.
-As long as neighboring birds stay in their own territory, there is no need for defensive action.
-However, if the song of a stranger bird is heard, territory must be defended. | |
+This is similar to how humans that speak the same language have accents based on which region they are from.
+This allows a bird to recognize other birds as neighbors or strangers.
+If a stranger bird is heard, territory must be defended. |

 #6: | Just like humans, baby birds have to listen to adults singing to pick up on the “language."
-They aren’t born knowing their population’s songs. | |

-#7: | If a bird migrates between different continents, it knows the songs of the birds around it in both places.
-A lot of birds, such as mockingbirds and thrashers, sing the songs of these other species as well as their own.
-This means that some birds can sing thousands of different songs. |
+#8: | A lot of birds, such as mockingbirds and thrashers, sing the songs of these other species as well as their own.

 Ruby-throated Hummingbird